Central Products of Cayley-Dickson Loops: Cayley-Dickson Loops

-Note that (1) is related to a classical question about groups, where ``the commuting probability" or ``commutativity degree", which means the chance of a random commutator to be trivial in a finite non-abelian group, is bounded from above by $\frac{5}{8}$.
-For loops, intuitively, there should not be an upper bound (strictly smaller than 1).
-See \cite{Levin2025AssociativeMoufang} for a similar discussion about the associativity degree of Moufang loops.
-Item (2) is related to questions about automorphisms of Cayley-Dickson loops, as were studied in \cite{Kirshtein:2012} and \cite{Chapman2024LoopsInvolutionCayleyDickson}, and serves as a loop analogue (at least for $n\geq 3$) of \cite{MPP}.
-We also study the associativity degree of the $n$-fold Cayley-Dickson Loops $(-1,\dots,-1)_Z$ when $Z$ is finite.
+The goal of this paper is to examine how differently central products of loops behave from groups.
+We focus on Cayley-Dickson loops, but this calls for a~deeper study of larger families of such loops.
+For the group of quaternions $Q_8 =(-1,-1)_Z$ with $Z=\{\pm 1\}$, we have $Q_8 \ast Q_8 =(1,-1)_Z \ast (1,-1)_Z$, even though $Q_8 \not \cong (1,-1)_{Z}$.
+We show that this does not extend to higher-fold Cayley-Dickson loops.
+Another important difference is the commutativity degree: For non-abelian groups, it cannot exceed $\frac{5}{8}$.
+We show here that for central products of Cayley-Dickson loops, the commutativity degree can approach 1.
+More precisely, we prove the following statements: \begin{enumerate} \item The probability that a~random commutator in $L_1 \ast L_2$ is trivial approaches 1 as $n$ approaches $\infty$ when $L_1$ and $L_2$ are $n$-fold Cayley-Dickson loops over $Z$ of $|Z|<\infty$. \item If $D_1,\dots,D_m,E_1,\dots,E_m$ are $n$-fold Cayley-Dickson loops over $Z$ such that $n \geqslant 3$ and $D_1\ast \dots \ast D_m \cong E_1 \ast \dots \ast E_m$, then there exists $\sigma \in S_m$ such that $D_k \cong E_{\sigma(k)}$ for all $k \in \{1,\dots,m\}$. \end{enumerate} See~\cite{Levin2025AssociativeMoufang} for a~similar discussion on the associativity degree of Moufang loops.
+Item (2) is related to questions about automorphisms of Cayley-Dickson loops, as were studied in~\cite{Kirshtein:2012} and~\cite{Chapman2024LoopsInvolutionCayleyDickson}, and serves as a~loop analogue (at least for $n = 3$) of~\cite{MPP}.
+We also study the associativity degree of finite $n$-fold Cayley-Dickson Loops $(-1,\dots,-1)_Z$.